 The Department of Immigration will usually invite you to apply for the second stage or Permanent Partner visa after 2 years.
 However, they may also grant you a combined Subclass 820 Partner visa and Subclass 801 Permanent Partner visa if:

 - you were in a long-term relationship (usually more than 3 years) before you lodged the visa application; or

 - you have a dependent child (not a step-child) from the relationship and that relationship is more than 2 years before you lodged the visa application; or

 - your relationship has ceased due to death of your partner, or domestic violence or family violence, or there is a child to the relationship, and you have child custody or maintenance.

 Partner visa application fee or charge is extremely high and the Department of Immigration may not refund you the fee if your sponsorship or visa application is refused.
 You should consider engaging the services of an immigration lawyer or registered migration agent to assist you with your application (click here to find out how an immigration lawyer or registered migration agent can help you).

 If you are in Australia when you apply for this visa, you may be granted a bridging visa to allow you to stay in the country until your application is finalised (click here to learn more about bridging visa).

-Australian migration law is complex and difficult to understand, contact our immigration lawyer for a free 15 minutes consultation to help you apply for this visa or to decide if this is the best visa for you.
+Australian migration law is complex and difficult to understand, contact our immigration lawyer for a consultation (fee applies) to help you apply for this visa or to decide if this is the best visa for you.
 You may also refer to our FAQs for answers regarding visa application or visa cancellation by clicking here.

 041 222 4020 or WeChat: AUDvisa